 Posting reference and date of transaction

-Date placed in service (if required in accordance with the terms and conditions of the contract)
+Date placed in service, if required, in accordance with the terms and conditions of the contract

 2. Reports

 Various government agencies require periodic inventory reports of government-owned equipment or updated cost information.
 These reports are normally prepared and submitted by Inventory Services.
 They are based on data from the property records and information provided by the departments.
-Inventory Services also updates associated records in the accounting system to track Office of Naval Research administered accounts.
+Inventory Services also updates associated records in the accounting system to track accounts administered through government agencies.
 Due to the timeliness requirements placed on these reports by the sponsoring agencies, it is essential for the university’s departments to cooperate with any requests made by Inventory Services.

+The Contractor shall have a process to create and provide reports of discrepancies, loss of government property, physical inventory results, audits, self-assessments, corrective actions, and other property-related reports as directed by the Contracting Officer.

 3. Records of Materials and Supplies Consumption

-This part prescribes procedures on the use of supplies and expendable property purchased with funds from contracts or grants, and the need for keeping records of such purchases.
-There are no general requirements from government agencies for reports of supplies used; however, occasionally there are individual requests for providing such information.
-Accordingly, it is considered to be good business to establish minimum requirements at the university.
+This part prescribes procedures for using supplies and expendable property purchased with funds from contracts or grants and the need to record such purchases.
 The project director must maintain records of supplies purchased and used with contract or grant funds.

-The internal operating procedures of the department or unit should ensure that supplies acquired with federal funds are not used to support the university research and development activities.
+The internal operating procedures of the department or unit should ensure that supplies acquired with federal funds are not used to support the university’s research and development activities.

 At a minimum, the project director shall establish and maintain records on supplies to show: